taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-23_Character-Profiles.md

 Asoka was born in a Green Haven somewhere in the former United States of America.
 The Biononymous have continued to live in strict adherence to their religious principles: always wearing their full religious outfits and using synthesized, unidentifiable voices in public, in order to maintain their anonymity; cultivating cotton, hemp, and flax to transform into eSyrup textiles; and training every member of their cult in the ways of capoeira.
 By the time the World Government made itself known to the Earthers, the Biononymous were already back above ground in both North America and Europe, growing food for themselves and nearby Underground Cities on farms/monastaries/wildlife sanctuaries called Green Havens.
 The Biononymous had also established a form of benevolent governance and trade with the Underground Cities, nurturing culture and growth where the World Government expected to find only chaos and barbarians.
 The Biononymous have also now perfected eSyrup mechapets, which are synthetic creatures that can provide numerous technological/digital computing functions to the Biononymous, including instantaneous long-distance communication.
 Asoka is part of the first generation of the Biononymous who have been given a mechapet at birth, a companion who will grow and develop with the human child.

 The World Government was not pleased that they couldn't just take over the Green Havens and commandeer the Green Havens' agricultural resources.
 The World Government was desperate to find ways of feeding the Orbiter population, which was suddenly increased by about 60,000 during the Global Water Crisis.
-The World Government aggressively negotiated with the Biononymous, demanding a tithe of 30% of the Green Havens' yearl harvest, which would supplement the yield of the 3 orbiting space farms, in exchange for the World Government acknowledging the Biononymous as a legitimate political entity and allowing the Biononymous to continue practicing the tenents of their religion without interference.
+The World Government aggressively negotiated with the Biononymous, demanding a tithe of 30% of the Green Havens' yearly harvest, which would supplement the yield of the 3 orbiting space farms, in exchange for the World Government acknowledging the Biononymous as a legitimate political entity and allowing the Biononymous to continue practicing the tenents of their religion without interference.
 The Biononymous are wary of the World Government and their true motives, but as it was hard to argue with the need to feed people and a promise of non-interference, so the Biononymous agreed.
 However, the Biononymous become even more subtle and clever, now that they know that the World Government wants the Green Havens for themselves.
 A secret group of Biononymous begin working on new eSyrup textiles with greater camouflage and anti-surveillance properties.

 About 20 years later, enormous demonic beasts, later dubbed "Death Dogs", began appearing with horrifying frequency and begin terrorizing Green Havens in North America and Europe.
 These huge carvivorous creatures descend upon Green Havens and horribly mangle anyone they can get their teeth on.
 Usually, the entire population of a Green Haven is wiped out, crops are trampled, and buildings are destroyed.
 This happens to Asoka's Green Haven when Asoka is 15-years-old, and Asoka, who had been tending the most distant fields, just barely escapes with their mechapet Iri.

-Asoka wanders desperately to the nearest Green Haven, led by High Priestess Eireena McLeland, and begs for sanctuary.
-The Biononymous there take in Asoka and hide Asoka from the World Government Peacekeepers who also arrive at that Green Haven on the same day.
-The World Government insists on stationing Peacekeepers at Green Havens in order to protect the Green Havens, and the Eireena immediately suspects that the World Government is taking advantage of the appearance of the Death Dogs to infiltrate the Green Havens with a military presence and then colonize or commandeer the Green Havens.

-Some of the Biononymous at Eireena's Green Haven also overhear several Peacekeepers talking about how some of them will be crossing "The Red Zone" where the temperature is so fiercely hot that nothing can survive unprotected on the surface, and how the World Government is sending a delegation to investigate a report of human activity.
-Apparently, there have been sightings of humans moving about above ground without any protection at all, practically naked, and cultivating giant trees in the deforested graveyard of the former Amazon Rainforest.
-The Peacekeepers joke about how they will soon be able to buy hardwood and exotic Amazon fruits from these "forest natives".

-Asoka decides to seek out the Automata, and the other Biononymous ask Asoka to deliver an offer of alliance, between the Biononymous and the Automata.
-With the help of the local Biononymous, Asoka sneaks onto the Peacekeeper's military naval vessel, to cross the Red Zone and get to South America.

-The naval vessel takes several weeks to travel across the Gulf of Mexico, along the northern coast of South America, then up the Amazon river to get deep inland into Brazil.
-The Peacekeepers dock at a Green Haven along the Amazon River, in order to travel the rest of the way over land.
-Asoka escapes the vessel and sets off on their own, determined to reach the Automata before the Peacekeepers do.
-Iri has taken a picture of the Peacekeepers' map/directions to the Automata, to guide their way.

-After nearly a week of running through the decimated remains of the Amazon, Asoka reaches the location marked in the Peacekeepers' map and realise that the Peacekeepers must have gotten false information - there seems to be no signs of civilization.
-Frustrated, lost, and running out of food, Asoka begins searching the surrounding areas, hoping to find the Automata before the Peacekeepers arrive, and hoping to find food to keep themselves alive long enough to do so.

-2 days later, Asoka is looking for food at the foothills of the nearby mountain range when Iri informs Asoka that a small thorny hill is generating a very faint energy signature that is, intriguingly, the complete anti-complement of the energy signature of the Biononymous' anti-surveillance eSyrup cloth.
-Curious, Asoka and Iri go closer to investigate and through their veil Asoka is able to see beyond the brambles and *inside* the hill - it is full of rows of crops and edible plants, a garden!
-Asoka is baffled - how to get in?
-Asoka finds a tiny drainage hole in the "hill" and sends Iri in through that hole in order to investigate, and bring back some food.
-While crouched by the drainage hole, Asoka is discovered by 14-year-old Min, already a full-fledged Tree Surfer, who immediately engages the stranger in combat.
-Asoka and Min realise they both know capoeira, and come to a truce long enough for Asoka to explain that World Government Peacekeepers are on their way to a location not far from this strange fake hill that is hiding Min's garden.
-Min goes with Asoka back to the spot marked in the Peacekeepers' map, where they find the Peacekeepers, who have just arrived at the spot.
-The Peacekeepers are noisily setting up camp, and loudly talking about how they will make this spot their remote base as they hack their way through the forest to find the Automata.
-Min decides to bring Asoka to the Automata Elders.

-Asoka presents the Automata Elders with the offer of alliance from the Biononymous, and tell them of the treatment that the Biononymous have received from the World Government.
-Asoka also tells the Elders all that they overheard from the Peacekeepers about their intentions with the Automata - to wrest from the Automata their ability to live above ground seemingly without protection, and to demand a tithe of hardwood and exotic fruits to provide the Orbiters with even more luxury.
-After much debate, the Elders decide to reject the offer of alliance from the Biononymous and retreat deeper into the remains of the Amazon forest; some say that staying mobile and completely disconnected from anyone else will eventually make the World Government give up on finding and exploiting the Automata, while others argue that contact with the World Government is inevitable, and that an alliance with the Biononymous could be crucial to surviving that encounter.

-The Elders offer to help Asoka return to the other side of the Red Zone, so that they can relay the Automata's response in person and return home.
-Asoka confesses that they are able to remotely broadcast the response to the other Biononymous, and besides, they had no more home to go back to.
-The Elders then offer Asoka asylum with the Automata and invite Asoka to come with them, in exchange for answering the questions of the Elders about the Biononymous and their technology.
-Fearful of the potential of betraying their dead parents, Asoka hesitates.
-Having few other options, Asoka accepts asylum with the Automata but asks for time to process before talking about their dead parents' and their research.
-Asoka uses Iri to relay the news back to Eireena - that the Automata have chosen to decline the offer of alliance, and have decided to go deeper into hiding.
-Eireena tells Asoka that more Peacekeepers have been stationed at every Green Haven, and that the World Government is now demanding 50% of the Green Havens' yearly yield, supposedly to feed the Peacekeepers who are keeping the Green Havens safe from the Death Dogs.
-Eireena shares her belief that the Death Dogs are creations of the World Government, meant to create an atmosphere of terror so that the World Government can subdue the planetside population into fearful obedience.

 ### What does this character want?